helena/helena.github.io/docs/src/main/paradox/index.md

 ## Trophic cascade
 ```
-"It is like kicking a pebble down a mountain slope, where conditions were just right
+"It is like kicking a pebble down a mountain slope, where if conditions were just right
- that...a pebble could trigger an avalanche of change."
+ a pebble could trigger an avalanche of change."
+– Doug Smith, Senior Wildlife Biologist
+  Yellowstone National Park

-– Doug Smith, wildlife biologist in charge of the Yellowstone Wolf Project
+  and Project Leader for the Yellowstone Wolf Project
 ```

 @@toc { depth=2 }